-Domestic storage in an accessory building or buildings is permitted provided the total square footage of which is not to exceed fifteen percent (15%) of the total area of the required rear yard for lots greater than five thousand square feet (5,000 sq. ft.) and twenty five percent (25%) of the total area of the required rear yard for lots smaller than five thousand square feet (5,000 sq. ft.).
+Domestic storage in an accessory building or buildings is permitted provided the total square footage of which is not to exceed fifteen percent (15%) of the total area of the required rear yard for lots greater than five thousand square feet (5,000 sq. ft.) and twenty five percent (25%) of the total area of the required rear yard for lots smaller than five thousand square feet (5,000 sq. ft.) and twenty five percent (25%) of the total area of the required rear yard for lots smaller than five thousand square feet (5,000 sq. ft.).